nakylait/timescale_article/article.md

 ### Key Features:

 - **Postgres-Based**: Full SQL compatible and supports relational capabilities
-- **Hypertables**: Automatically partitions the time-series data into chunks for optimal performance
-- **Hypercore**: Smart storage engine that writes new data quickly and automatically reorganizes older data for faster analysis and better storage efficiency
+- **Hypertables**: Unlike standard PostgreSQL tables that store all data in a single table, hypertables automatically partition your time-series data into chunks based on time intervals.
+This makes queries faster since they only need to scan relevant time chunks instead of the entire dataset
-- **Data Lifecycle Management**: Automatic data handling like continuous aggregation, data retention (deleting old data)
+- **Data Lifecycle Management**: Automatic data handling through features like:
+  - Continuous aggregation - pre-calculates common metrics (like daily averages or hourly sums) and keeps them updated automatically, so dashboards and reports run 100-1000x faster without recalculating from raw data each time
+  - Data retention policies that automatically remove old data past a certain age
+  - [Tiered storage](https://docs.timescale.com/use-timescale/latest/data-tiering/) - automatically moves older, less frequently accessed data to low-cost object storage (built on Amazon S3) while keeping recent data in high-performance storage

+Below we'll see TimescaleDB in action with some real-world examples.

 ## Practical Example: Intel Lab Sensor Data

-For practical example we are using sensor data from the [Intel Berkeley Research Lab] (https://db.csail.mit.edu/labdata/labdata.html).
-This dataset contains millions of temperature, humidity, light, and voltage readings from 54 sensors deployed throughout the lab between February 28th and April 5th, 2004.
-We chose this dataset because its relatively small size (about 2.3 million readings) but fits for demonstration of the performance differences between PostgreSQL and TimescaleDB
+For our practical example, we're using sensor data from the [Intel Berkeley Research Lab](https://db.csail.mit.edu/labdata/labdata.html).
+This dataset contains millions of temperature, humidity, light, and voltage readings from 54 sensors deployed throughout the lab over a 2-month period.
+We chose this dataset because, despite its relatively small size (about 2.3 million readings), it has enough data for demonstrating the performance differences between PostgreSQL and TimescaleDB.

 ### Setting Up Our Environment